-The Department encourages students to make use of the University’s international exchange agreements.
-The opportunity to get to know another university, and another culture, is an invaluable educational experience, especially for students of Politics.
+The Politics Programme encourages students to make use of the University’s international exchange agreements.
+The opportunity to get to know another university, and another culture, is an invaluable educational experience.

 BA(Politics) student, University of California, Berkeley, S1, 2016